Solutions with clustering concentration layers to the Ambrosetti-Prodi type problem: Introduction

-The condition that $\Gamma$ is a non-degenerate critical point of the functional $\mathcal{K}(\Gamma)$ is equivalent to the condition that $\Gamma$ is a non-degenerate geodesic embedded into the Riemannian manifold $(\R^2,\tilde{\mathfrak{g}})$, where $\tilde{\mathfrak{g}}(y)=\mathbf{\Psi}^{\frac{p+3}p}[A_{22}dy_1^2-2A_{12}(y)dy_1dy_2+A_{11}dy_2^2]$. \end{remark} We will use the infinite dimensional reduction method developed in \cite{delPino_Kowalczyk_Wei2007,delPino_Kowalczyk_Wei2008,Wei_Yang2021} to prove Theorem \ref{th1}.
-Infinite dimensional reduction method is used to find solutions to elliptic partial differential equations concentrating on high dimensional sets.
-To construct a solution to \eqref{1}, we first investigate the negative solution of \eqref{1} and its property in Section \ref{sectA}.
-However, we need to overcome the difficulty that $-\Div (A(x)\nabla u)$ is not a symmetric operator( see Lemma \ref{lm1} for detail).
-To get a local approximate solution to \eqref{1}, we need to expand the operator $\Div(A(\varepsilon y)\nabla v)$ in a proper way.
-Wei and Yang \cite{Wei_Yang2021} developed a method to expand $\Div(\nabla_{\mathfrak{a}}(y)u)$.
-However we find a easier way to expand this operator.
-Similar to \cite{Wei_Yang2021}, to construct local approximate solution with $N$ concentration layers, we need a fine asymptotic estimate of the function $w$.
-But $w$ does not have the explicit expression(comparing \cite[(3.1)]{Wei_Yang2021}).
-To overcome this difficulty, we use the method in \cite{Gidas_Ni_Nirenberg1981} to get the asymptotic estimate of the function $w$ in the Section \ref{sectB}.
+In the Jacobi-Toda system, we does not impose any boundary condition, since the solutions we found are clustered near some closed curve $\Gamma \subset \Omega$.
+In this case $\mathrm{dist}(\Gamma, \partial \Omega)>0$. \end{remark} To prove Theorem \ref{th1}, we will employ the infinite dimensional reduction method developed in \cite{delPino_Kowalczyk_Wei2007,delPino_Kowalczyk_Wei2008,Wei_Yang2021}.
+Infinite dimensional reduction method is commonly used to find solutions to elliptic partial differential equations that concentrate on high dimensional sets.
+To construct a solution to \eqref{1}, we first analyze the negative solution of \eqref{1} and their associated properties in Section \ref{sectA}.
+However, we must overcome the difficulty that $-\Div (A(x)\nabla u)$ is not a symmetric operator( see Lemma \ref{lm1} for details).

+To derive a local approximate solution to \eqref{1}, we need to expand the operator $\Div(A(\varepsilon y)\nabla u)$ in an appropriate manner.
+Wei and Yang \cite{Wei_Yang2021} developed a method to expand $\Div(\nabla_{\mathfrak{a}(y)}u)$, while we propose a simpler approach for the more general operator $\Div(A(\varepsilon y)\nabla u)$ in Lemma \ref{lm8}.
+However, there is a slight difference.
+The solution we constructed concentrates near a closed curve $\Gamma\subset\Omega$ that does not intersect the boundary.
+Thus, we do not need to consider the boundary condition when expanding $\Div(A(\varepsilon y)\nabla u)$.
+If we use the method in Lemma \ref{lm8} to consider the following more general nonlinear Schr\"{o}dinger equation